What percentage of your chapter do you think is engaged?

 I am confident that you will empower them and remind them of the value they bring to the chapter by sharing the burden of your leadership with them!

 Now I know chapter operations are a little different right now!
 Your officers and members are spread out all over the country and general responsibilities have surely shifted.
 I want to challenge you though that this does not mean you can't entrust your members with the responsibility of fulfilling the purpose of your organization even now!
-You as a leader do not need to carry the weight of sisterhood and connection alone in this time.
+You as a leader do not need to carry the weight of sisterhood and connection alone at this time.

 Instagram Takeovers - Have your social media or marketing chairmen entrust a member or two to share their quarantine life on the chapter's Instagram every week!
 This could be a great way for members to keep up with each other and for women besides the officer in charge to create fun, engaging content!